Which international destinations are reopening to tourists? - Local News 8

 All international passengers had previously been required to take a Covid-19 test upon arrival or go into quarantine for 14 days.

-Mitsotakis had suggested tourists would be required to undergo testing before their visit as a further precaution in the future, but it seems this is no longer the case.
+Mitsotakis had suggested tourists would be required to undergo testing before their visit as a further precaution in the future, but it seems this is only the case for travelers from countries that aren’t on the list, whichn based on a document from the European Union Aviation Safety Agency of airports worldwide “located in affected areas with high risk of transmission of the Covid-19 infection.”

 Germany